MakeSchool-Tutorials/Makestagram-Swift-V2/P5-Connecting-to-Parse/content.md

 #Configuring the SDK on App Launch

 Every new iOS project is created with a class called `AppDelegate`.
 This class has methods that get called when the app is started, put into the background, or closed.
 These actions (starting, going into the background, and closing), are referred to as *lifecycle* events.
 Whenever we want to respond to such events, the `AppDelegate` is the right place to add our code.
 If you open the *AppDelegate.swift* file, inside the *Makestagram* project, you will see the different lifecycle methods.
-If you are curious about the responsibilities of each of these methods, checkout this Apple [documentation](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/TheAppLifeCycle/TheAppLifeCycle.html).
+If you are curious about the responsibilities of each of these methods, check out this Apple [documentation](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/TheAppLifeCycle/TheAppLifeCycle.html).
 For now, we are mainly interested in the following method:

     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
       // Override point for customization after application launch.